dklopstein/waste-sorting-classifier/README.md

 ![Model Summary](images/CNNSummary.png)<br/>*Convolutional Neural Network Model Summary*<br><br>

 We compiled using cross entropy loss and a learning rate of 0.001.
-We trained the model with 12 epochs and a batch size of 1.
+Our final CNN was trained with 12 epochs and a batch size of 32.

 ```
 model.compile(optimizer=Adam(learning_rate=0.001), loss='categorical_crossentropy', metrics=['accuracy'])